Imasha02/meta-ad-performance-analysis-/README.md

 * Video and Stories formats showed strong engagement and conversion-related metrics within the analyzed dataset.
 * Performance varied across geographic markets and audience segments.

-> Note: These findings are specific to the dataset used in this project and should not be interpreted as general Meta advertising benchmarks.

 ---